inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_version.md

 The identifier of the documentation version resource to get information about.

-For additional information, see the [AWS ApiGateway Documentation Version documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationversion.html).
+For additional information, see the [AWS ApiGateway documentation version documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationversion.html).

 ## Properties